SEO copywriting services should know the difference between curiosity gap and clickbait

 Is clickbait bad?

-If they get told in the first sentence that the answer is clearly that they should “grow a beard” and the author is advertising some kind of beard-based product... well, that's more in the line of a factually questionable article.
+If they get told in the first sentence that the answer is clearly that they should “grow a beard” and it's advertising some kind of beard-based product... well, that's more in the line of a factually questionable article.

 It was probably designed to provoke humour.
-They probably won't remember it as clickbait.
+Your reader probably won't remember it as clickbait.

 So what can we learn from clickbait?
 What makes a good headline?

-As freelance content writers and general creative types, there are a few ideas we can borrow from the theories behind clickbait to create actually decent headlines which won't insult our readers:
+As freelance content writers and general creative types, there are a few ideas we can borrow from the theories behind clickbait to create decent headlines that won't insult our readers:

 Aim for emotion – awe, humour, joy and amusement are best.
 But anger, surprise and empathy have been found to work a lot of the time too.
 Use power words like “terrible, amazing, lucky, fortune” if you can.

-Go for intrigue but respect intelligence – you might click on that clickbait, but you won't respect anyone who has used the tactic on you.
-Feel free to use words like “secret” or “new” but make sure that is what you're providing.
+Go for intrigue but respect intelligence – feel free to use words like “secret” or “new” but make sure that is what you're providing.

 Ask a question - people's curiosity is always easiest to provoke when you ask a question in your heading.